rangelier/promise/README.md

 # Promise module
 Promise is an AngularJS module.
 This module provides a simple factory that acts as an wrapper around the $http service that returns a promise.
-It has two methods 'me' and 'us' which can be used to perform a single or multiple ajax request(s).
+It has two methods 'me' and 'us' which can be used to perform single or multiple ajax request(s).
 The multiple requests will be completed or failed at once.

 # Example markup